Mamurooyiboluawhore/swagger/drf.md

 # Conclusion
 Documenting with Swagger is a great way to create interactive, user-friendly API documentation.
 It improves development processes by providing clear and concise API documentation thereby making it easier to develop, test, and maintain your web services.
+WhiteNoise will handle serving your staticfiles efficiently during deployment

 By following the steps outlined in this article, you have successfully implemented swagger in your Django REST framework